Krowemoh/dotfiles/README.md

 # dotfiles

-This is my dotfiles.
+These are my dotfiles and Arch Linux instructions.

 ```
 git clone https://github.com/Krowemoh/dotfiles.git
 ```

+## Arch

+I use pacmanfile to get a declarative packaging system on Arch.
+This requires paru and so I need git and rust installed as part of the base system.
+I also have vim, openssh and networkmanager as I think those are too useful to skip.

-You need to first install the base system:
+Install the base system:

 ```
 base